 11. DOMESTIC SUPPORT OBLIGATIONS.
 If you are required to pay any child support, alimony, or maintenance, please bring all documents associated with such payments, ESPECIALLY if you are behind on these obligations.

 12. CREDIT COUNSELING.
-You must have a session with an authorized credit counselor before the case can be filed; it requires about one hour.
+You must have a session with an authorized credit counselor before the case can be filed; it requires at least one hour.
 If you file a bankruptcy case without the counseling, your case is virtually certain to be dismissed.
 The counselor will charge you a fee (usually about $50) unless you qualify for a free session.
 This is paid directly to the counselor.
 A certificate will be issued.
 Please ask the counselor to email it directly to us.
 Click here for a list of counselors authorized to provide sessions in Massachusetts.
 After the bankruptcy petition is filed and before a discharge can be granted, you will be required to take a course in Financial Management, which can be given by the same counselor, but after filing.

 13. OTHER DOCUMENTS.
 I will need to see documents for any bankruptcy you filed during the last eight years; a list of all of your addresses for the last three years; documentation of any felony conviction, money or property received from a trust or probate estate, Educational IRAs or tuition programs, divorce or probate matters, etc., and any lawsuits that have been filed against you within the last three years.

 The Law Office of David G. Baker is a debt relief agency as defined by the amendments to the Bankruptcy Code that became effective on 17 October 2005.